-- Avoid substances that irritate your bladder, such as alcohol, caffeinated food and beverages, citrus juices, and hot or spicy foods.
+- Avoid substances that irritate your bladder, such as alcohol, caffeinated foods and drinks, citrus juices, and hot or spicy foods.

-Acute prostatitis may also develop from problems involving the urethra or prostate, such as:
+Acute prostatitis may also be caused by problems with the urethra or prostate, such as:

 Other symptoms that may occur with this condition:

-During a physical examination, your health care provider may find the following signs:
+During a physical exam, your health care provider may find:

 - Review date: